 5. Find Out How Two-Sided Designs Will Impact Your Budget

-You went into graphic design because you have an artistic part of you.
+You went into graphic designing because you have an artistic part of you.
 Like it or not, though, there are budgetary constraints on your work.

 Find out whether your client’s printing budget will allow you to have a design on both sides of the envelope or just one.
 The price difference depends on how the print shop is constructing your envelopes.

 If you’ll be printing on pre-made envelopes, a two-sided design will cost twice as much to print because it will go through the printer twice.
 If the print shop is printing the envelopes on flat paper before cutting and folding them, a two-sided designing will have little or no impact on the cost.

 Learn more about 5 Tips for Creating an Effective Wholesale Catalog

 If you want your design to make the best first impression, coordinate the envelope design for its contents.

 For instance, if your client is sending a designed invitation, incorporate similar design elements into your envelope design.